clnair-ascm/aqpet/README.md

 **aqpet** leverages the capabilities of the H2O automated machine learning (H2O AutoML) engine (LeDell and Poirier, 2020), which provides a comprehensive suite of algorithms and computational tools.
 The **aqpet** function for building the model is 'autoMod(.)'.

-• 'response_variable'&'predictor_variables': A predictor variable is an independent variable used in statistical models to forecast or predict the values of a dependent response variable.
+• `response_variable`&`predictor_variables`: A predictor variable is an independent variable used in statistical models to forecast or predict the values of a dependent response variable.

-• 'max_runtime_secs': Setting an upper bound on the model's runtime to ensure computational efficiency.
+• `max_runtime_secs`: Setting an upper bound on the model's runtime to ensure computational efficiency.

-• 'max_models': Capping the number of models to be generated.
+• `max_models`: Capping the number of models to be generated.

-• 'split_proportion': Determining the division of data into training and evaluation subsets.
+• `split_proportion`: Determining the division of data into training and evaluation subsets.

 Below is an example that demonstrates how to build a GBM (Gradient Boosting Machine) model for NO2 predictions using time variables (e.g., trend, dow, doy) and meteorological variables including wd, ws, temp, and RH.